UKCloud/documentation/articles/azure/azs-how-configure-cli.md

 toc_mdlink: azs-how-configure-cli.md
 ---

-# Install and configure CLI for use with Azure Stack
+# How to configure the Azure Stack user's Azure CLI environment

 In this article, we will guide you through the process of installing and using the Azure command-line interface (CLI) to manage Azure Stack.
 Azure CLI can be used to manage resources such as create virtual machines, deploy Azure Resource Manager templates, etc.